DarrellRoberts/BookClubBrothers_Frontend_NextMigration/README.md

 I finally decided to document our progress on a website with its own database, which is what brought me to this project.

-For the Frontend I am using TypeScript and Tailwind CSS on the Next.ts framework.
+For the Frontend I am using TypeScript and Tailwind CSS on the Next.ts framework and deploy on Vercel (I've migrated this project from React and Netlify).

 It also includes a Docker file in order to run the application on a container.